SampleEnvironment/SECoP/protocol/specification/structure.rst

         Most modules should correspond to one independently measurable physical quantity and use one of the interface classes `Readable`, `Writable` or `Drivable`.
-However, more specialized modules like `Communicator` can be implemented where appropriate.
+However, more specialized modules like `Communicator` or `Acquisition` can be implemented where appropriate.

         A SEC node controls a set of named modules.
 Modules are fully specified by the descriptive data, see :ref:`module-description`.